-Charlotte tops the Cadre 15 rankings for office price growth and ranks third for overall price growth and third for multifamily price growth
+Charlotte, NC, is the top market for annual office price appreciation and comes in third for both overall price appreciation and multifamily price appreciation.

 Charlotte, already North Carolina’s most populous city, grew three times the national average over the past five years.
 The city is the fourth fastest growing of any large metro area in the U.S., behind only Austin, Orlando, and Houston.
 Population growth is driven by an affordable cost of living, low tax rates, sizable infrastructure investments, and strong job incentives.

 Second only to New York City as the largest financial hub in the country, Charlotte is anchored by both Wells Fargo and Bank of America, but the city offers so much more than financial services.
 Charlotte also boasts a strong, diverse economy with employment opportunities in the thriving energy, healthcare, manufacturing, and information technology sectors.